Zingle/rest-api-documentation/error_codes.md

 3405 | Label missing text color |
 3406 | Invalid color specified.
 Valid colors must be in hexadecimal format | 3407 | You lack the privileges to manage Labels |
+3408 | Label cannot be deleted.
+It is currently being used by an automation |
 3500 | Automation not found |
 3501 | Invalid automation status specified |
 3600 | Message not found |